offerrall/Linec/readme.md

 # lineC
-Small Python script to count code lines in a folder Counts code lines (.py, .c, .cpp, .h, .html, .css, .js, .kv) (You can add more extensions in the code)
+Simple Python script to count code lines in a folder Counts code lines (.py, .c, .cpp, .h, .html, .css, .js, .kv) (You can add more extensions in the code)

+## Features

+Fast parallel processing using threads
+Supports multiple file extensions
+Shows count by file type and total count
+Reports processing time

 ## Usage